 You will need a 12-quart (or larger) stock pot.

 First, you must roast the vegetables for caramelization (color and flavor).
-This will add flavor to your stock.

 Add vegetables to stock pot.
 Cover with cold water and bring to boil.
 (The water should reach within 2-3 inches of the top of the stock pot.)